ibm-cloud-docs/Cloudant/offerings/data-portability.md

 ### Option 2: CouchBackup
 {: #option-2-couchbackup}

-If the target data store is not compatible with Apache CouchDB, {{site.data.keywaord.cloudant_short_notm}} provides a supported tool for backing up data called CouchBackup.
-Information on using CouchBackup can be found in [{{site.data.keywaord.cloudant_short_notm}} backup and recovery](docs/Cloudant?topic=Cloudant-ibm-cloudant-backup-and-recovery), along with the [GitHub `README` file](https://github.com/cloudant/couchbackup/blob/master/README.md){: external}.
+If the target data store is not compatible with Apache CouchDB, {{site.data.keyword.cloudant_short_notm}} provides a supported tool for backing up data called CouchBackup.
+Information on using CouchBackup can be found in [{{site.data.keyword.cloudant_short_notm}} backup and recovery](docs/Cloudant?topic=Cloudant-ibm-cloudant-backup-and-recovery), along with the [GitHub `README` file](https://github.com/cloudant/couchbackup/blob/master/README.md){: external}.

 ## Exported data formats
 {: #data-portability-data-formats}